-Property taxes, sales taxes, franchise taxes, licenses, and interest associated within the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
+Property taxes, licenses, and interest associated within the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
 Only the portion of special assessments receivable due within the current fiscal period is considered to be susceptible to accrual as revenue of the current period.
 All other revenue items are considered to be measurable and available only when cash is received by the government.